Physiotherapists: It’s Time To Stick Your Neck Out And Manage Recurrent Nausea And Vomiting Disorders

 Often regarded as an epiphenomenon of migraine coupled to pain intensity, there is growing evidence that nausea and vomiting are symptoms that make an independent contribution, accounting for disproportionately high degrees of disability and disease burden.
 Two to three percent of the paediatric and adult population, suffer recurrent nausea and vomiting as their only symptom, constituting the functional nausea and vomiting disorders, which also results in a disproportionate use of healthcare resources as desperate parents, patients and physicians search for answers.

 By examining two cases - a patient with migraine with aura and nausea with vomiting her most bothersome symptom, and a 3year old girl with Cyclic Vomiting Syndrome (CVS), Roger will present the role of upper cervical afferents as a common therapeutic target in both conditions, and, highlight the implications for a shared pathophysiology.
-In this presentation, Roger, probably the most internationally experienced manual therapist managing patients with CVS, will present the neurophysiological evidence for the role of cervical afferents, and the role of manual cervical intervention in the (successful) management of those afflicted by this syndrome.
+In this presentation, Roger, probably the most internationally experienced manual therapist managing patients with CVS, will present at the 2nd Watson Headache® Institute International Symposium Online, the neurophysiological evidence for the role of cervical afferents, and the role of manual cervical intervention in the (successful) management of those afflicted by this syndrome.

 Roger O'Toole graduated with first class honours as a physiotherapist in 2002, and soon thereafter developed an interest in chronic conditions, completing post graduate training in advanced physiology and chronic pain management.
 Since 2004, Roger has focused his interest in chronic conditions into headache and migraine treatment and management.